Sidharth-Dinesh/Sidharth-Dinesh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AI and IoT Embedded Systems projects.
+- 🔭 I’m currently interested in AI and IoT Embedded Systems.
 - 🌱 I’m currently learning Robotics and Web development.
-- 👯 I’m looking to collaborate on Real-World projects implementing software on hardware, interfacing them etc.
+- 👯 I’m looking to collaborate on Real-World projects, implementing software on hardware, interfacing them etc.
 - 🤔 I’m looking for help with Deep Learning projects and Data Science.
 - 💬 Ask me about anything related to basic hardware and its programming implementation.
 - 📫 How to reach me: sidharthdinesh@gmail.com